rrankawat/css-hbt/readme.md

 # HBT Website

-This is a hotel Website project using simple html and css
+This is a hotel website project using simple html and css

 ### Resource